What is prescription weight loss medicines?

 What are the side effects of prescription weight-loss medicines?

-If your doctor prescribes a weight-loss medicine for you, tell them about all prescription and over-the-counter medicines, vitamins, herbs, and supplements that you take.
+• Tell your doctor about all prescription and over-the-counter medicines, vitamins, herbs, and supplements that you take.

 ©2011-2024 Healthwise, Incorporated